dtcenter/MET/met/docs/Users_Guide/tc-pairs.rst

 tc_pairs output
 ~~~~~~~~~~~~~~~

 TC-Pairs produces output in TCST format.
 The default output file name can be overwritten using the -out file argument in the usage statement.
 The TCST file output from TC-Pairs may be used as input into the TC-Stat tool.
-The header column in the TC-Pairs output is described in :ref:`TCST Header`.
+The header column in the TC-Pairs output is described in :numref:`TCST Header`.

 .. _TCST Header: